-Selected response A type of item in which students read a question and choose the assessment students and English language learners participate in an assessment.
+Selected response A type of item in which students read a question and choose the best answer from a set of options.

-Universal design for

-Guidelines for ensuring that the largest number of disabled
+Universal design Guidelines for ensuring that the largest number of disabled students for assessment and English language learners participate in an assessment.